BBBalls/hillside_hermitage_archive/summarized_talk_transcriptions/131hh- Even Being A Layman Does Not Justify Your Sensuality.md

 whole other layer of sensuality and self-deception, on top of a decision that is already a compromise.

-### What is the degree of sense restraint that is the necessary basis for the practice? {#what-is-the-degree-of-sense-restraint-that-is-the-necessary-basis-for-the-practice .sigil_not_in_toc}
+### What is the degree of sense restraint that is the necessary basis for the practice?

 The practice starts by learning \[what the practice is\].
 This has to involve realising that there is no possibility for understanding